Mariners ride Wade LeBlanc for seven innings and strong start in key series in Oakland

 “It wasn’t a great feeling,” Servais said of the play.
 “I’ll admit that.
 But guys kept grinding.
 It was good to see.”

-Kyle Seager worked a walk to load the bases and Ryon Healy followed with a single to left against his former team to give the Mariners a 1-0 lead.
+Kyle Seager worked a walk to load the bases and Healy followed with a single to left against his former team to give the Mariners a 1-0 lead.
 Healy wasn’t in the original starting lineup Thursday, but was added when Jean Segura pulled himself out of the lineup because of a bruised shin according to Servais.

 “Big, big hit,” Servais said.
 “He was ready to play.
 He likes playing here.
 Obviously, he’s used to playing here and against his old buddies.”